 I have bought several things from this site.
 Mainly stickers and t-shirts.

 I love their products, especially their new transparent stickers!
 Shipping is fast and the company lets you know the process of your order.
 I love all of their products so much!!
 They only problem that I really had been that my hoodie took longer than excepted to make and ship, I should have expected it because I ordered it on Black Friday (one of the biggest shopping days of the year before the Holidays).
 Somehow I forgot about that little fact and emailed the company, they kindly refunded half of my order.
 All in all I got a $45 hoodie for $15.
 WIN

 Society6 is located in California but their products ship from various places in the USA, the shipping.

-As artist you get a discount on your products if you buy them.
-Their is always some sort of sale going on as well.
+Earnings: As artist, you get a discount on your products if you buy them.
+There is always some sort of sale going on as well.
 You get 20% of each purchase!
 I have quite a few sales from this site.
 You get paid on the first of the month through a pay-pal account or direct deposit.

 Here is my Zazzle storefront: